 The bill places limits on records requests, time limits for audit completion, bars use of extrapolation except in cases of high risk providers, requires review by peers or experts, and requires reimbursement of a provider's legal costs if an audit is challenged and overturned.
 It’s sponsored by Rep. Al Olszewski (R-Kalispell), an orthopedic surgeon.

-MDA president Dr. Chris Hirt, Helena pediatric dentist Dr. Kevin Rencher, MDA vice president Dr. Jane Gillette, Missoula pediatric dentist Dr. Susan Tiede and Greg Gould, MDA’s attorney, testified at the committee hearing on January 21.
-The bill was supported by hospitals, community clinics, dentists, physicians, optometrists, podiatrists, dental hygienists, nursing homes, and other small health care practices.
-The only opposition was voiced by DPHHS.
+MDA president Dr. Chris Hirt, Helena pediatric dentist Dr. Kevin Rencher, MDA vice president Dr. Jane Gillette, Missoula pediatric dentist Dr. Susan Tiede and Greg Gould, MDA’s attorney, testified at a hearing before the Senate Public Health, Welfare, and Safety Committee on March 13.

 MDA was supported by the Montana Hospital Association, Medical Association, optometrists, nursing homes, community clinics, podiatrists, dental hygienists, physical therapists, and other small health care practices.
 The only opposition was from the Department of Public Health and Human Services.